rollkit/docs/tutorials/gm-world.md

 ### 🏗️ Building your sovereign rollup {#building-your-sovereign-rollup}

-Now that you have a Celestia devnet running, you are ready to install Golang.
-We will use Golang to build and run our Cosmos-SDK blockchain.
+Now that you have a Celestia devnet running, we are ready to use Golang to build and run our Cosmos-SDK blockchain.

 The Ignite CLI comes with scaffolding commands to make development of blockchains quicker by creating everything that is needed to start a new